viamrobotics/docs/docs/components/camera/transform.md

 ![Configuration of an transform view in the Viam app config builder.](/components/camera/configure-transform.png)

+Click the **{}** (Switch to Advanced) button in the top right of the component panel to edit the component's attributes directly with JSON.
-Copy and paste the following attribute template into your camera's **Attributes** box.
+Copy and paste the following attribute template into the attributes field.
 Then remove and fill in the attributes as applicable to your camera, according to the table below.

 {{< tabs >}}